Apteco/apteco-api/pkg/docs/PeopleStageApi.md

     data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 system_name = 'system_name_example' # str | The name of the FastStats system to act on
 element_id = 'element_id_example' # str | The id of the PeopleStage element to view
 filter = 'filter_example' # str | Filter the list of items using a simple expression language.
-The available list of fields are Id, Description, Type, SuccessfulCampaignsCount, ErroredCampaignsCount, InactiveCampaignsCount, NeedsApprovalCampaignsCount, TotalCommunicationsCount, TotalDeliveriesCount, TotalMessagesCount, TotalCampaignsCount, FirstRan, LastRan (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
-The available list of fields are Id, Description, Type, SuccessfulCampaignsCount, ErroredCampaignsCount, InactiveCampaignsCount, NeedsApprovalCampaignsCount, TotalCommunicationsCount, TotalDeliveriesCount, TotalMessagesCount, TotalCampaignsCount, FirstRan, LastRan (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)
+The available list of fields are Id, Description, Type, SuccessfulCampaignsCount, ErroredCampaignsCount, InactiveCampaignsCount, NeedsApprovalCampaignsCount, TotalCommunicationsCount, TotalDeliveriesCount, TotalMessagesCount, TotalCampaignsCount, FirstRan, LastRan. (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
+The available list of fields are Id, Description, Type, SuccessfulCampaignsCount, ErroredCampaignsCount, InactiveCampaignsCount, NeedsApprovalCampaignsCount, TotalCommunicationsCount, TotalDeliveriesCount, TotalMessagesCount, TotalCampaignsCount, FirstRan, LastRan. (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)